aptech/docs/docs/CR-singleindex.rst

 Format
 ----------------
 .. function:: singleindex(i, o)

-    :param i: Nx1 vector of indices into an N-dimensional array.
+    :param i:
-    :type i: TODO
+    :type i: Nx1 vector of indices into an N-dimensional array

-    :param o: Nx1 vector of orders of an N-dimensional array.
+    :param o:
-    :type o: TODO
+    :type o: Nx1 vector of orders of an N-dimensional array

     :returns: si (*scalar*), index of corresponding element in 1-dimensional array or vector.